IsaaMaster/APIChallenge/README.md

 - **Parameters:**
   - `city` (string): The airport code of the city (e.g., `SBA` or `SMX`)
 - **Response:**
-  - If valid: JSON with wind speed and direction
+  - If valid: JSON with wind speed in mph and direction
   - If invalid: Plain text `"Invalid Request"`
 - **Example:**
   ```json